-Note that the transformation $P \mapsto P'$ in this proof preserves being noncontracting, being context-sensitive, and being context-free, but not being regular.
-However, regular grammars are variable-based anyway, so there is no need to apply Lemma 1.22 to a regular grammar.
+Note that the transformation $P \mapsto P'$ in this proof preserves being noncontracting and being context-free, but not being regular.
+However, regular grammars are variable-based anyway, so there is no need to apply Lemma 1.24 to a regular grammar.